Benjamin Till

-Benjamin Till (born 8 August 1974) is a multi-award-winning English composer, director and film maker.
+Benjamin Till (born 8 August 1974) is an English composer, director and film maker.

 Early years

 Till was born in Oswestry, Shropshire, and spent much of his childhood in the Northamptonshire town of Higham Ferrers.
 He attended the Northamptonshire Music and Performing Arts Trust (NMPAT) and sang in the Northamptonshire County Youth Choir.

 Education

 He studied music and composition at The University of York, then trained on the directing course at London's Mountview Theatre School.

 Composing

 Mosaic Voices

 Till is the Composer in Residence for Mosaic Voices, a British vocal ensemble specialising in music from the Jewish tradition based at New West End Synagogue in Bayswater, London.
 He also sings as baritone in the ensemble.
 Mosaic Voices' most recent album, Letter To Kamilla (released by Chandos Records), was a top 5 album in the official UK Classical Music charts and was described by Gramophone magazine as "moving but never mawkish" and by BBC Music Magazine as "sung with power and passion... simply heartbreaking."

 Till has written over fifty original compositions for the ensemble, and arranged or re-scored more than one hundred further pieces.
 His composition, "Time", was performed in January 2024.
 It tells the story of the New West End Synagogue through newspaper reports, mostly from The Jewish Chronicle.
 His setting of Psalm 23 ("The Lord's My Shepherd") was turned into a short film which documented the lives of Jewish people in the UK during lockdown.
 This film won a Sandford St Martin Trustees Award.